|

 at Haulbowline, to run in tandem with a separate study commissioned

 by the Department of the Environment, Heritage and Local Government.
+He rejected opposition calls to provide health checks for

 serving members, saying that the Defence Forces provided annual